jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 #*** For a table with a constraint name that exceeds 64 characters, drop the constraint and add it back with constraint name that does not exceed 64 characters (use `ALTER TABLE`)
 ```

-### Checklist 03: Chenages in Keywords and Reserved words in MySQL 8.
+### Checklist Item 04: Chenages in Keywords and Reserved words in MySQL 8.
 - [x] Find the reserved list [here](https://dev.mysql.com/doc/refman/8.0/en/keywords.html).

-### Checklist 04: Obsolete SQL Modes in MySQL 8?
+### Checklist Item 05: Obsolete SQL Modes in MySQL 8?
-#### 4.1 Is MySQL 8.0 is failing at startup due to obsolete sql_mode ?
+#### 5.1 Is MySQL 8.0 is failing at startup due to obsolete sql_mode ?
 - [x] There must be no obsolete SQL Modes defined by `sql_mode` system variable.
 - [ ] Attempting to use an obsolete SQL mode prevents MySQL 8.0 from starting.
 - [ ] Applications that use obsolte SQL modes should be revised to avoid them.